 Sample Letters

-If You Are a Requester
+If You are a Requester

 1. Know who can write for you

-Candidates intending to join nursing programs or those seeking employment in a given medical faculty are usually required to provide 2-3 reference letters from reputable sources.
-As an applicant, you will want to choose a recommender that knows you well and can directly highlight your abilities as a student and nurse positively and enthusiastically.
+Candidates intending to join nursing programs or those seeking employment in a given medical faculty are usually required to provide 2–3 reference letters from reputable sources.
+As an applicant, you will want to choose a recommender who knows you well and can directly highlight your abilities as a student and nurse positively and enthusiastically.
 Make it a point to select faculty members and supervisors you have closely worked with and individuals who can speak well of your clinical skills and academic abilities.

 2. Requesting a recommendation